 Following a review, it has also been decided to withdraw, merge or reintroduce in a different form around 65 modules – elements of study within a degree – which have generally proved less popular with students.

 The changes will mean that the University retains a broad curriculum across all its faculties.
 No academic disciplines are being removed from the curriculum.

-Some of the proposals have already been approved by the University’s academic governance committees following wide consultation within the faculties.
-The remainder will be considered at the end of June.
+Most of the proposals have now been approved by the University’s academic governance committees following wide consultation within the faculties.
+There may be further small changes in the Autumn.

 It is anticipated that these changes will make a significant contribution towards an overall annual savings figure of around £30 million.
 This is identified as necessary to ensure that the University is financially sustainable.

 Among the planned new qualifications to be introduced over the next year are degrees or degree apprenticeships in cyber security, economics, social work, IT software development and professional policing.